sambuddha-roy/sambuddha-roy.github.io/_posts/2020-07-29-mixture-of-heads.markdown

 What follows are some short notes on the paper on the [mixture of h-1 heads vs. h heads](https://www.aclweb.org/anthology/2020.acl-main.587/).

+**Overall theme**

+Usually in the transformer architecture we use multiple heads.
+Are all of these necessary?

+Earlier papers have indicated that the architecture is overparametrized, not all of the heads might be necessary.

+This paper keeps all the heads, but instead of mixing the heads uniformly, inserts a layer that learns the right _mixture_ of the heads.

 ## References: